lazyshamrock/Work-Templates/observations-prompt.md

 - Clearly explain the workflow
 - Reinforce drafting philosophy (write long, refine later)
-- Explain how iteration and review are expected to work
+- Explain how iteration, review, and reflection are expected to work

 Then ask whether they want to start drafting an observation.